wilmix8/RemoteWebapplication/README.md

  So   RemoteWebapplication   is  not   permitted to  be  used  by  other  new  programming  Languages.

  Remotewebapplication   is  advanced  even  than  Android,etc.

+ Remotewebapplication  is  up  to   7  divisions  ie)  from   Type-0 Remotewebapplication to  Type-6  Remotewebapplication..

 ================================================================================================